Health insurance for over 50s

 Choose a doctor you trust

-But if you have hospital cover, you can choose your treating doctor in hospital.
-This can help you feel more comfortable about your upcoming procedure.
+As a private patient using private hospital cover, you can choose your treating doctor in hospital and have your health insurance cover some or all their fees, depending on your health fund’s gap agreements.
+Choosing a doctor you trust can help you feel more comfortable about your upcoming procedure.

-Before you start booking things in, remember that not all doctors practice at all hospitals.
-Similarly, different health insurers have gap agreements with different doctors, too.
-If you have a hospital or doctor in mind for a procedure, it’s a good idea to check if everything lines up ahead of time.
+Before you start booking things in, remember that not all doctors practice at all private hospitals.
+Similarly, different health insurers have gap agreements with different doctors, too, and not all doctors choose to participate.
+If you have a hospital or doctor in mind for a procedure, it’s a good idea to check if everything lines up ahead of time to minimise your out-of-pocket expenses.

-Depending on your policy, private health insurance could be the alternative you’re after.
-Having a shorter wait time for surgery might be something you really value, particularly given that elective surgery tends to become more common as you enter your 50s and 60s.2Australian Institute for Health and Welfare – Admitted patient care 2023–24: What procedures were performed?
+Having a shorter wait time for surgery might be something you really value, particularly given that elective surgery tends to become more common as you enter your 50s and 60s, according to the AIHW.

 Rest up in a private room

-While it won’t be a five-star hotel experience, a private room can mean you feel a little more comfortable and get some extra rest when your body really needs it.
-Plus, if family and friends come to visit you (and we hope they do!), you won’t need to worry about disturbing the rest of other patients or trying to keep your private moments with loved ones actually private.
+Additionally, a private room means that when family and friends come to visit you, you won’t need to worry about disturbing the rest of other patients or trying to keep your private moments with loved ones actually private.

 Look out for your kids, even when they’ve left home